-ASAP Appraisal Services, Inc. maintains the highest professional ethics
+ASAP Appraisal Services, Inc. maintains the utmost professional ethics

 Appraising is a profession, and appraisers are professionals.
-The rigors of becoming a licensed appraiser have increased more than ever in the past.
-That's why it goes without question in this day and age that real estate appraisal can unquestionably be called a profession rather than a trade.
-As with any profession we must follow strict ethical considerations.
+Requirements to become a licensed appraiser have increased more than ever in the past.
+That's why it goes without question in this day and age that real estate appraisal can definitely be considered a profession as opposed to a trade.
+In our field, as with any profession, we are bound by an ethical code.

-We have a lot of obligations as appraisers but our main duty is to our clients.
-Most of the time, for a normal residential appraisal, the lender places the order to the appraiser, becoming the appraiser's client.
-Appraisers are privy to a lot of data, and like an attorney can only discuss many matters with their client.
-As a homeowner, if you would like to obtain a copy of an appraisal report, you normally have to get it from your lender.
-Other obligations also include, accurate calculations appropriate to the parameters of the assignment, reaching and sustaining an appropriate level of competency and education, and the appraiser must conduct him or herself as a professional.
-Here at ASAP Appraisal Services, Inc., we take these ethical responsibilities very seriously.
+The appraiser's primary responsibility is to their client.
+Typically, for a regular residential appraisal, the appraiser's client is the lender ordering the appraisal.
+Appraisers have rules and regulations they must follow, including keeping many matters private for their clients a homeowner, if you would like a copy of an appraisal report, you should request it from your lender.
+Other obligations also include, numerical accuracy depending on the scope of the assignment, acquiring and maintaining an appropriate level of competency and education, and the appraiser must conduct him or herself as a professional.
+Here at ASAP Appraisal Services, Inc., we take these ethical responsibilities very to heart.

-ASAP Appraisal Services, Inc. has an established track record for producing appraisals with the highest of ethics.
+ASAP Appraisal Services, Inc. has worked hard for its reputation for performing competent and ethically superior appraisals.
 Contact us today to learn more.

-Appraisers can also have fiduciary responsibilities to third parties, such as homeowners, both sellers and buyers, or others.
-Generally the third parties are specifically defined in the appraisal report.
+Appraisers may also have fiduciary responsibilities to third parties, such as homeowners, buyers and sellers, or others.
+Generally the third parties are clearly defined in the appraisal report.
 An appraiser's fiduciary roll is only to those third parties who the appraiser knows, based on the scope of work or other things in the framework of the assignment.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be assured we are working hard to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We diligently follow these rules to the letter which means you can be assured we are working hard to provide an unbiased determination of the home or property value.

-As soon as you request an appraisal from ASAP Appraisal Services, Inc. we'll make sure you're getting the professional service you expect along with the an ethical approach with appraisals that we're known for.
+When you order an appraisal from ASAP Appraisal Services, Inc. we'll make sure you're getting the professional service you expect along with the an ethical approach with appraisals that we're known for.